IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 categories: slam
 ---

-This post describes an algorithm for creating a depth image from a handful of RGB images taken of a scene.
-I give an explanation of the system and provide a straightforward implementation of the algorithm using Tensorflow.
-This algorithm is closely based on the depth map estimation step of [LSD-SLAM](https://vision.in.tum.de/_media/spezial/bib/engel14eccv.pdf), however I introduce a simplified optimization strategy that retains the key benefits of that algorithm while being easier to understand, implement, and extend.
-This implementation is not meant to be competitive with existing methods, instead, it is meant to reveal the intuition behind some state-of-the-art methods.
-It yields results like these:
+As a robot navigates in an unknown environment, it must take measurements and simultaneously estimate its own location and the shape of the world around it.
+This is called the SLAM (simultaneous localization and mapping) problem  Here, I consider the *monocular SLAM* case, where the robot is armed with just a single RGB camera.
+I simplify the problem further by only building a small map within the view of a single camera image.
+My task, then, is to take in a few camera images of a scene and reconstruct its 3D geometry.

+It turns out that you can represent this 3D reconstruction task as an optimization problem and set it up in a few lines of Python.
+My approach is based on the depth map estimation step of the [LSD-SLAM](https://vision.in.tum.de/_media/spezial/bib/engel14eccv.pdf) algorithm, but it is significantly simpler.
+The cost of this simplicity is that my approach is slower to run.

+Given a scene of a rock and a plant, my algorithm recovers the 3D geometry of the scene and the positions of the cameras that photographed it from five different positions.
+The algorithm jointly optimizes over the estimated camera poses and scene geometry to produce the scene below.

 ![depth from motion graph]({{ site.url }}/assets/simple_depth/point_cloud_with_poses_labelled.svg)

-The goal is this post is only to clearly frame depth estimation as an optimization problem, and so I elide some details.
-These details can be found in the LSD-SLAM paper, Ethan Eade’s document on Lie algebras, and in the  [source code](https://github.com/IJDykeman/simple_depth_from_motion) I provide.

-The animation below shows the algorithm aligning 4 images of the scene as it finds the camera poses that took the images.
-Toward the end of the animation, some scene elements shift as the algorithm adjusts their position in 3D space to match the geometry of the scene.
-<div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/U89joc4KJrsys7T0Gs" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-The next animation shows the depth map being refined over the course of optimization.
+This animation shows the depth map being refined over the course of optimization.
 Brighter pixels are estimated to be closer to the camera.
 <!-- <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/ZEfBoPTODKz4H7XzaZ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div> -->
 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/lPMPu497g42fLRNnOb" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>